OleksiyRudenko/gha-git-credentials/README.md

 - `<branch-name>` - version as per given branch name, useful for testing

-Whenever non-breaking changes introduced, having backward compatibility secured, a patch version is released and relevant `vX-latest` tag is moved to point at the latest release within current major version.
+Whenever non-breaking changes introduced, having backward compatibility secured, a patch version is released and the relevant `vX-latest` tag is moved to point at the latest release within current major version.

 Using `vX-latest` is a recommended choice.

 Below are key features of the releases.
 Check [CHANGELOG](./CHANGELOG.md) for details.

+### v2.1.0

+Introduce `global` option to configure global git user name, email and password.
+Default is `false` for backward compatibility.

 ### v2
 Changed the way `GIT_USER` env var is being assigned.